denten/denten.github.io/_posts/2015-07-29-reddit-community.md

 the word "community" in that context.
 Reddit users, like the users of other computing platforms, or consumers of soda and burgers are just that: users and consumers.
-Corporations would like to speak of their customers and products as a community, because it sounds friendly and empowering.
+Corporations would like to speak of their customers and products as communities, because it sounds friendly and empowering.
 But consumption alone cannot rise to community standards.
 Such standards must emanate from the people themselves.
 What we are witnessing then is a Wizard of Oz-like break down of an illusion.
 All this talk of Reddit community has always implied a commonality of